MichelMeyer19/whisperweb/README.md

 # Codebase structure

-Below is a visualisation of the directory of the “src” directory within out GitHub repository.
+Below is a visualisation of the “src” directory within out GitHub repository.
 It illustrates the structure of our core codebase which follows atomic design principles, suggested by Frost (2016).
 The visualisation was created by applying the tool “tree” in Terminal.
-Navigating to the respective src folder and entering “tree > atomic_design_structure.txt” yielded a txt file including the structure below.
+Below is an excerpt of the resulting .txt file.
 ![Atomic Design Image](src/atomic_design.png)